imronuke/KOMODO/docs/ejct.md

 # %EJCT Card

-This card us used for transient problems due to control rods insertion or withdrawal.
+This card is used for transient problems due to control rods insertion or withdrawal.
 This card is mandatory if calculation mode is `RODEJECT`.

 | %EJCT | Variable | Description | Remarks or examples |
 | --- | --- | --- | --- |